DeemAlrashidi/Projects/README.md

-## 🤖 Prolog Expert Computer Recommendation System
-*This project implements an **Expert System** using **Prolog**, a logic programming language.
-The system uses a flowchart-based logic to solve specific problems or provide expert advice.*
+# 🏥 Al Shifaa Hospital Management System

+*This project implements a **Hospital Management System** using **Java** with a user-friendly graphical interface, streamlining hospital operations and ensuring efficient management.*

 ## 📜 Project Overview

-- **Purpose**: Provide expert advice in a specific domain using logical rules and facts.
+- **Purpose**: Provide an efficient and user-friendly system to manage hospital operations, including patient records, appointments, staff management, and more.
-- **Language**: Implemented in **Prolog** for reasoning and inference.
+- **Language**: Implemented in **Java** for robust functionality and cross-platform compatibility.
 - **Features**:
-  - Uses a well-defined flowchart for logical decision-making.
-  - Efficiently queries and infers results based on user inputs.
+  - Intuitive **Graphical User Interface (GUI)** for easy navigation.
+  - Centralized database management for storing patient, doctor, and staff records.
+  - Real-time updates and access to patient records, appointments, and billing information.

 ## 🎯 Objectives

-✅ Develop an expert system capable of solving complex problems based on user input.
+- ✅ Develop a hospital management system capable of handling core operational needs.
-✅ Provide accurate advice by applying logical rules and facts stored in the system.
+- ✅ Provide accurate and real-time information for better hospital workflow.
-✅ Implement clear and modular logic for efficient reasoning.
-✅ Create a flowchart to visualize the decision-making process for better understanding.
+- ✅ Implement a user-friendly interface to reduce complexity for staff and administrators.
+- ✅ Ensure data integrity and secure access to sensitive hospital records.

 ## 📍 Key Requirements
-1. **Libraries**:
-   - **SWI-Prolog** or any compatible Prolog interpreter.

-2. **Files**:
-   - `Source File.pl`: Contains all rules, facts, and queries for the expert system.
-   - `flowchart.png`: Visual representation of the system's logical workflow.

-3. **System Requirements**:
+### Libraries and Tools
+- **JavaFX/Swing** for GUI development.
+- **MySQL** database for storing hospital data.
+- **JDBC** for database connectivity.

+### System Requirements
 - A computer with **Windows, macOS, or Linux**.
-   - At least **1 GB of free disk space** for Prolog installation and project files.

-## Contributions 👩‍💻
-- Ghadeer Alsarar
-- Lama Alhujaili

-## Acknowledgments ✨
-*We would like to thank Ms. Sarah Althubaiti for her guidance in this project.*
+- **Java Development Kit (JDK)** installed (minimum version 8).
+- **MySQL Server** for database functionality.